philiplinden/bevy-jam-5/doc/sol_survivor.md

 ## Gameplay
 Core Gameplay:

-- N-body physics and orbits create natural cycles
+- N-body physics and orbits create natural cycles in a Sun-Earth-Moon system.
-- Satellite management combines resource management with upgrade-based progression
+- Satellite management combines resource management with upgrade-based progression.
+- Satellites use power to establish links to ground stations, which earns money.
+- Satellites gain power when there is direct line-of-sight to the sun.

 Progression: